 Now accessible online courtesy of Troy Public Library and New York State Historic Newspapers, the first printing of "Lines Written after a Snow-Storm" by Clement C. Moore.

 Untitled and unsigned, this poem appeared in the Troy Sentinel on February 20, 1824, almost two months after the anonymous first printing of Moore's "Account of A Visit from St. Nicholas" on December 23, 1823.
 The two poems may have been composed around the same time.
 There was in fact a snowstorm in New York City on Saturday, December 21, 1822, a few days before Christmas.
-The speaker in both poems is a father with children (asleep in "Visit" while sugarplum visions "danc'd in their heads"; awake in "Lines" while snowflakes "dance upon the air").
+The speaker in both poems is a father with his "children" nearby (asleep in "Visit" while sugarplum visions "danc'd in their heads"; awake in "Lines" while snowflakes "dance upon the air").
 Significant verbal parallels with "Visit" include the shared beds/heads

-rhyme, the simile with the trigram "as the snow," as well as forms of the words dance, vision, and winter's.
+rhyme, the simile with the trigram "as the snow," as well as forms of the words children, dance, vision, and winter's.
 Presumably the person or persons (Harriet Butler and Sarah Sackett, according to different reports) who furnished editor Orville L. Holley with a copy of Moore's "Visit from St. Nicholas" also provided Moore's lovely little snow poem.
 In the 1844 volume Poems by Clement C. Moore it appears on pages 80-82 under the title, "Lines / Written after a Snow-Storm."

 Troy Sentinel - February 20, 1824 Troy Public Library via NYS Historic Newspapers |